jamesdbrock/monadic-parsers-at-input-boundary/README.md

 © James Brock 2022

-# Monadic Parsing at the Input Boundary
+# Monadic Parsers at the Input Boundary

 This is a presentation for
 [PureConf 2022 18 February](https://hasgeek.com/FP-Juspay/pureconf/)